 Targets: The First-Year Seminars (FYS) program was created to help students make the transition to living and learning in the university.
 The FYS courses provide an open environment where students can ask questions about the university, practice skills needed to succeed, and learn about additional support systems that are available in the K-State community.
 Each course section is limited to 22 freshmen.
-The FYS program was piloted in Fall 2008 with 16 sections (270 students), with the hope for 23 sections in Fall 2009.
-Budget reductions have not affected the program yet, as the number of sections has grown to 28 in Fall 2010 with 478 students served.
+The FYS program was piloted in Fall 2008 with 16 sections (270 students).
 Data indicate that retention rates are higher among students who enroll in the FYS compared to those who do not.
-We will clearly continue to fund this successful program.